origboec/remote-sysadmin-networking-it-support-projects/README.md

-# 📦 Remote System Administration, Networking & IT Suppotr Projects
+# 📦 Remote System Administration, Networking & IT Support Projects

 This repository contains hands-on lessons and reflections as I study system administration, networking, and remote IT support.